MadhuKoppu/dog-adoption-app/README.md

 ## Deployment

-This application is deployed on Vercel and can be accessed at [https://dog-adoption-app-eight.vercel.app](https://dog-adoption-app-eight.vercel.app).
+This application is deployed on Vercel and can be accessed at [Dog Adaption App](https://dog-adoption-app-eight.vercel.app).

 ### Deploying to Vercel